nirmash/redis-schema/README.md

 redis-schema_lua_debugger_1   "lua"                    lua_debugger        running
 redis-schema_redis_1          "redis-server '--pro…"   redis               running             0.0.0.0:6379->6379/tcp
 ```
 **Note:** The `docker-compose.yaml` manifest maps the redis port (6379) from the Redis container to your local host.
-If you have the redis client (`redis-cli`) installed on your local host you can connect to the Redis instace running on the `redis-schema_redis_1` container.
+If you have the redis client (`redis-cli`) installed on your local host you can connect to the Redis instance running on the `redis-schema_redis_1` container.
 The rest of this article assumes Redis client is not installed on your local host and leverages the `redis-schema_lua_debugger_1` to showcase the module capabilities.

 ## Connect to the `redis-schema_lua_debugger_1` container
 We will use the `redis-schema_lua_debugger_1` as our environment.
 To get started, open a terminal window and type: